 Her current book project, Rising: Essays from America’s Disappearing Shore (Milkweed Editions 2018), is an on-the-ground investigation of five North American coastal communities responding to climate change.
 Instead of predicting the negative effects of climate change Rising focuses on the lived experience, both past and present, of those already dealing with the results of a warming planet.
 Throughout Rising, individual voices, photographic evidence, and lyric descriptions build into a polyphonic chorus that chronicles, in real-time, the effects of climate change on the North American coast.
 The earth has undergone accelerated periods of dramatic flux before, but never have human beings been there to tell the tale.
 In this way Rising bears witness to what is arguably the most important and unprecedented event in our shared history.

 She is the recipient of the Andrew Mellon Postdoctoral Fellowship in the Humanities at Bates College (2015-2017) where she is designing and teaching creative nonfiction courses that carry the environmental sciences and digital technologies into the humanities classroom.
-Right now her creative nonfiction students are editing and maintaining a course specific website.
+Recently her creative nonfiction students interviewed Maine residents whose lives and livelihoods are being transformed by climate change.
 Check out what they are up to here.

 She is the series editor of ThingsAsian Kids.ThingsAsian Kids is dedicated to making books that will help children hold the farthest corners of the world in their hands, in their minds, and in their hearts.
 Rush is also the editor of Lost & Found Hanoi (ThingsAsian Press 2014), a collection of photographs that captures the essence of present-day North Vietnam.
 Rush has taught at the City University of New York and Southern New Hampshire University.
 She received her BA in English from Reed College and her MFA in Nonfiction from Southern New Hampshire University.